-In our first Prioritizing Equity panel of 2021, join leaders in health justice as they discuss strategies for equity in the distribution of COVID-19 vaccines.
+In the AMA's Prioritizing Equity panel on Jan.
+28, 2021, leaders in health justice discuss strategies for equity in the distribution of COVID-19 vaccines.

 - Torian Easterling, MD, MPH—First deputy commissioner and chief equity officer at the NYC Department of Health and Mental Hygiene